Eeelis/generative-music-with-lichess/README.md

 # generative-music-with-lichess
-This program utilizes real-time data from chess games played on lichess.org to create a dynamically changing ambient piece.
+Utilizing real-time data from live chess games played on lichess.org to create a dynamically changing ambient piece.
 Built with Python and [PureData](https://puredata.info/).
 A video showcasing the program is available [here](https://www.youtube.com/watch?v=uGvOv52476M).

 How to run: